gabomartini/VM-Managing/README.md

   <img src="https://github.com/user-attachments/assets/abe24ea9-a842-4445-96cb-c6e12774f218">
 </p>

- 4. In the Networking tab, click the Edit network interface icon to the right of the network interface entry.
+ 4. In the Networking tab, click the "Edit network interface" icon to the right of the network interface entry.
- 5. For NIC network security group section, select Advanced and then click Create new under the Configure network security group drop-down list.
+ 5. For NIC network security group section, select Advanced and then click "Create new" under the Configure network security group drop-down list.

   <p align="center">
   <img src="https://github.com/user-attachments/assets/7b68c08e-aad1-4702-82dd-0563f03e8120">
 </p>

  6. On the Create network security group blade, specify the name (leave others with their default values).
- 7. Click Add an inbound rule and configure: Source (Any), Source port ranges (*), Destination (Any), Service (HTTP), Action (Allow), Priority (1010), Name (allow-http), then save the rule.
+ 7. Click "Add an inbound rule" and configure: Source (Any), Source port ranges (*), Destination (Any), Service (HTTP), Action (Allow), Priority (1010), Name (allow-http), then save the rule.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/97806a72-e444-4796-98d6-fae8be17016c">
 </p>

- 8. Click Add and, back on the Create network security group blade, click OK.
+ 8. Click "Add" and, back on the Create network security group blade, click "OK".
- 9. In the Edit network interface blade, in the Public IP address section, click Enabled and click OK.
+ 9. In the Edit network interface blade, in the Public IP address section, click "Enabled" and click "OK".
  10. In the Networking tab, under the Load balancing section, configure: Load balancing options (Azure load balancer), Select a load balancer (Create a load balancer).
  11. On the Create a load balancer page, specify the load balancer name and take the defaults.
-Click Create when you are done then Next : Management >.
+Click "Create", when you are done then Next : Management >.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/3b0ea859-0477-4867-9d3d-0cb1bd5a24f0">
 </p>

- 12. In the Management tab, set Boot diagnostics to Disable, then click Review + Create, ensure validation passes, and click Create.
+ 12. In the Management tab, set Boot diagnostics to Disable, then click "Review + Create", ensure validation passes, and click "Create".
 Note: Wait for the virtual machine scale set deployment to complete.
 This should take approximately 5 minutes.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/28efbc7f-7dfa-47eb-aa05-030e643c509e">